mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * When a member receives a KeyPackage that it will use in an Add proposal to add a new member to the group.
-* When a member receives a GroupInfo object that it will use to join a group, either via a Welcome or via an external Commit
+* When a member receives a GroupInfo object that it will use to join a group, either via a Welcome or via an External Commit
 * When a member receives an Add proposal adding a member to the group.
 * When a member receives an Update proposal whose LeafNode has a new credential for the member.